Saving Early and Increasing Contributions

 To keep yourself on pace like Increasing Irene and Saver Steve, use milestone events like these as reminders to increase your retirement contribution percentage:

-1. Increase your contributions each time you receive a pay raise, bonus or promotion.
+• Increase your contributions each time you receive a pay raise, bonus or promotion.

-2. Increase your contributions as you pay off a debt, such as a credit card or automobile loan.
+• Increase your contributions as you pay off a debt, such as a credit card or automobile loan.

 Since your savings are not just going into a savings account but a retirement investment account, they may enjoy the potential of compound growth.
 Compound growth is the earnings on both your original investment and any interest and dividends your investment earns.
-That means that you can earn interest on interest you have already earned, multiplying it exponentially.
+That means you can potentially earn interest on interest you have already earned, multiplying it exponentially.

 Saving early provides more than a moment of satisfaction; it can provide essential day-to-day income for the 20 or more years most of us will live after our days of paid service end.